 A linear mortgage is ideal for people who want to reduce their debt quickly and are looking for decreasing monthly payments over time.
-It is important to note that initial payments are higher than with other mortgage types, so it's essential to ensure your financial situation is suitable for this payment structure.
+It is important to note that initial payments are higher than with , so it's essential to ensure your financial situation is suitable for this payment structure.
 Read more about how a linear mortgage works below.

 A linear mortgage is repaid by paying a fixed amount of repayment of the borrowed capital over the life of the loan.
 In addition to interest calculated based on the remaining balance of the loan.
 Repayment is even, meaning in each repayment a fixed part of the loan is paid off step by step equal or proportional to how a linear mortgage is repaid.